-- heat loss coefficient of un-insulated parts in the collector loop shall be less than the heat loss coefficient of the insulated part: - U{loop,un-insu} < U{loop,insu} - Controller(s) (if any): - same brand, type and settings of controller(s) - same brand, type and same/similar location of sensors; restriction on relative location(s) of sensor(s) in the tank: - \pm 10 % variation (relative to average positions) allowed in positions relative to tank height - overheating protection / temperature limiting functions: - same principle(s)/functions for all system configurations - Pump(s) (if any) - o same brand - \circ restriction on nominal power, P{NOM} : - $(P{\text{NOM,max}} P{\text{NOM,min}})/P{\text{NOM,min}} \le 100\% ~(\sim P{\text{NOM,max}} \le 2 P{\text{NOM,min}})$ - \circ P{NOM} for a system with a given collector aperture area shall be smaller than or equal to P{NOM} for a system with a bigger aperture collector area.
+- \circ total collector loop piping heat loss coefficient, U{loop,total} (total heat loss coefficient from pipes, etc. between collectors and store/heat exchanger) shall be less than 30 % of the total collector heat loss coefficient: - Controller(s) (if any): - same brand, type and settings of controller(s) - same brand, type and same/similar location of sensors; restriction on relative location(s) of sensor(s) in the tank: - \pm 10 % variation (relative to average positions) allowed in positions relative to tank height - \circ overheating protection / temperature limiting functions: - same principle(s)/functions for all system configurations - Pump(s) (if any) - \circ same specifications with respect to operating conditions (temperatures, pressure, fluid, ...).
+Nominal power for all pumps used in the family shall be reported.
+P{NOM} for a system with a given collector aperture area shall be smaller than or equal to P{NOM} for a system with a bigger aperture collector area.